jindrichmynarz/dissertation/parts/linked_data.md

 #### Benefits of linked data for matchmaking

 Having considered the characteristics of linked data we may highlight its advantages.
-Many of these advantages are related to data preparation, which we point out in [@sec:data-preparation], however, linked data can also benefit matchmaking in several ways.
+Many of these advantages are related to data preparation, which we point out in [Section @sec:data-preparation], however, linked data can also benefit matchmaking in several ways.
 This overview draws upon the benefits of linked data for recommender systems identified in related research [@DiNoia2014; @DiNoia2016], since these benefits apply to matchmaking too.

 Unlike textual content, linked data is structured, so there is less need for structuring it via content analysis.